whmountains/m6site-old/brainstorming/comparison.md

 ### font-awesome
 If you're looking for something specific, then it's above the fold.
-Only thing for first-timers is a
+Only thing ATF for first-timers is title and subtitle BTF is dedicated to selling the product

-github desktop
+### github desktop
+ATF screenshot, title, and subtitle for newbies.
+Big button for people to download inset shadowed narrow slice showing the basic workflow carfully integrated screenshots showing how the workflow plays out in the app

-electron
+### electron

 atom
 fonticons
 lastorres